mohamed-ennahdi/objectmorph/README.md

 This module allows the consumption of objectmorph-renderer module through REST endpoints.

+# CI / CD

+Through Github Actions, there is a RELEASE workflow which is triggered manually.
+It creates a tag, and prepares the POM files to the next SNAPSHOT version.

+The tag creation triggers another workflow whose duty is to create and publish, in [Docker hub](https://hub.docker.com/r/ennahdi/objectmorph-app/tags), a new Docker image with the latest tag and version number tag.

+Render.com allows to deploy Spring Boot applications available as Docker images as Web Service.

 # Deployed Instance

 objectmorph-app is deployed under Render, and is accessible with the following url: